hushfile/hushfile-py-client/README.md

 hushfile-py-client
 ==================
 A commandline client for hushfile written in python.

 API support
 ===========
 This client currently only works with the server running on https://dev.hushfile.it/ until the new API is stable and the new server is in production.
+To make the script use the dev server simply put the .hushfilerc config file in the homedir.

 Requirements
 ============